ASamX/BusBookingDashboard/README.md

 * Sign-In & Sign-Up Pages.

+* Admin's Data are stored in the databse and can't sign up for a new accoont.

+* Travelers's data are stored in the databse and can sign up for a new account by facebook or twitter

 * Uses Token based system, so only registered users can access the website  passport js.

-* Password hashing using passport js.

 * Has a profile page, which will display all information about the signed in user.